 For advice on coping with the criminal justice system, see https://namimainlinepa.org/info-resources/criminal-justice-resources/.

-The National Missing and Unidentified Persons Database allows the general public to add new missing persons, add physical and circumstantial details, photographs, dental contacts and other critical pieces of information, create and print missing persons posters and track cases (https://www.findthemissing.org/).
-Additional resources and advice are available at www.outpostforhope.org and http://www.nami.org/missing.
+The National Missing and Unidentified Persons Database allows the general public to search for and add new missing persons, add physical and circumstantial details, photographs, dental contacts and other critical pieces of information, create and print missing persons posters and track cases (https://www.namus.gov/MissingPersons/Search and https://www.namus.gov/Dashboard).
+Additional resources and advice are available at http://www.nami.org/missing and https://www.outpostforhope.org/is-someone-lost.html.

-· Call your local Warm Line to receive telephone-based supportive listening.
-Philadelphia-area Warm Line numbers are available in our Services in SE PA section, Intro to Services page, available here.
+- Call your local Warm Line to receive telephone-based supportive listening.
+Warm Line numbers for the Philadelphia metropolitan area are available in our Intro to Services page, available here.

-A Mental Health Advance Directive allows a person with mental illness to indicate his/her treatment preferences and designate a Power of Attorney for health care who can be authorized to make treatment decisions on his/her behalf in the event of a mental health crisis.
+A Mental Health Advance Directive (Psychiatric Advance Directive) allows a person with mental illness to indicate his/her treatment preferences and designate a Power of Attorney for health care who can be authorized to make treatment decisions on his/her behalf in the event of a mental health crisis.
 Advice to help you understand Advance Directives and decide if you want one is available at http://www.nami.org/Learn-More/Mental-Health-Public-Policy/Psychiatric-Advance-Directives-(PAD).
-Directions and forms for a Mental Health Advance Directive and Power of Attorney in Pennsylvania are available at http://drnpa.org/File/publications/directions-for-using-the-combined-mental-health-advance-directive-declaration-and-power-of-attorney-form.pdf.
-Additional information and advice on mental health advance directives is available at http://www.nrc-pad.org/index.
+My Mental Health Crisis Plan is a mobile app that can be used to create a psychiatric advance directive.
+Directions and forms for a Mental Health Advance Directive and Power of Attorney in Pennsylvania are available at https://www.disabilityrightspa.org/wp-content/uploads/2018/04/DirectionsForUsingCombinedMHADDeclarationAndPOAFormMH-7-MAR2018-1.pdf.
+Additional information and advice on mental health advance directives is available at: